 When the music was slower, researchers said, shoppers moved through the store more slowly and picked up more items as a result.

 As a result of influential studies like this, it has become common for stores to keep the pace slow and low in their grocery stores.
 But there is some evidence that suggests a faster pace might help you in some environments.

 In a study highlighted in EurekAlert, researchers found that a fast tempo increased sales amounts but only when the store was crowded.
 In this environment, a faster pace of music resulted in an 8 percent increase in sales, caused by people buying more items than they did when the pace was slower.

-Put these two studies together, and they can help you understand whether your music should have a dance-like feel or a slow groove.
+Put these two studies together, and they can help you understand whether your music and playlists should have a dance-like feel or a slow groove.
 If you consistently have long lines at checkout and a packed parking lot, you may need to keep the pace quick so you can move people through your store quickly.
 If you always have spacious aisles and slow movers, a slow tempo might be right for you.

 Start a 14-Day Free Trial for Your Grocery Store.
 No Credit Card Required.
 No Contracts.Get Legal Streaming Music

 The stereotypical shopper is a woman who has dozens of errands to run and little time to run them in.
 A shopper like this wants to move into and out of your store as quickly as she can in order to move on to the next task.